krbnite/krbnite.github.io/_posts/2018-02-01-Facebook-Graph-The-Page-Node.md

   - lists [Checkin Posts](https://developers.facebook.com/docs/graph-api/reference/page/checkin_posts/)
   - "All public posts in which the page has been tagged as the location."

-* /me/likes:
-  - lists names and Page IDs of other [Facebook Pages](https://developers.facebook.com/docs/graph-api/reference/page/) liked by the "me" Page

 * /me/claimed\_urls:
   - Claimed URLs for Instant Articles that are associated with this Facebook Page
   - [docs](https://developers.facebook.com/docs/graph-api/reference/page/claimed_urls/)